altafino/go-backend-clean-architecture-chi/README.md

 ## Major Packages used in this project

-- **gin**: Gin is an HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
-If you need a smashing performance, get yourself some Gin.
+- **chi**: Chi is an HTTP web framework written in Go (Golang) using standard library net/http.
+It's lightweight and fast.
 - **mongo go driver**: The Official Golang driver for MongoDB.
 - **jwt**: JSON Web Tokens are an open, industry-standard RFC 7519 method for representing claims securely between two parties.
 Used for Access Token and Refresh Token.
 - **viper**: For loading configuration from the `.env` file.
 Go configuration with fangs.
 Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, INI, envfile, or Java properties formats.